Thank you for your response

 In some cases, like banking, passenger transport, etc., the government has provided relaxation on the invoice format issued by the supplier.

 Invoice date refers to the date when the invoice is created on the bill-book, while the due date is when the payment is due on the invoice.

-In case of GST payable under reverse charge, on you must additionally mention that tax is paid on a reverse charge, on the GST invoice.
+In case of GST payable under reverse charge, you must additionally mention that tax is paid on a reverse charge, on the GST invoice.

-Yes, invoice serial number must be maintained strictly.
+Yes, the invoice serial number must be maintained strictly.
 You may change the format by providing a written intimating the GST department officer along with reasons for the same.

 Yes, you can digitally sign invoice through DSC.